fmnoise/dspec/README.md

 # dspec

-Dependent spec is a syntax sugar for defining multispecs which use unique attributes instead of type field
+dspec provides a syntax sugar helpers for defining multispecs which use attributes-based dispatch instead of type field

 ## Usage